google/WebFundamentals/src/content/en/fundamentals/push-notifications/notification-behaviour.md

 Please use this option with consideration.
 Showing a notification and forcing the user to stop what they are doing to dismiss your notification can be frustrating.

-In the next section we are going to look at some of the common patterns used on the web for managing notifications and performing actions such as opening pages when a notification is clicked.
+In the next section, we are going to look at some of the common patterns used on the web for managing notifications and performing actions such as opening pages when a notification is clicked.

 ## Feedback {: #feedback }